david-garcia-garcia/windowscontainers/sqlserver2022k8s/readme.md

 ## Lifecycle

 The lifecycle determines "how" the image intends to treat persistent data and configuration.
-I.E. you might totally want to have a configuration-free MSSQL setup where the only persistent thing are the data files themselves.
+I.E. you might totally want to have a configuration-free MSSQL setup where the only persistent things are the data files themselves.
 On the other hand, you might want to have total control on the SQL Instance and have any config change you make to it persisted.

 ### **Persistent**

-This is the most simple lifecycle possible, it mostly leaves the base image behavior untouched.
+This is the most **simple** lifecycle possible, it mostly leaves the base image behavior untouched.

 Focusing on the minimum ENV setup needed for this: